Trump Gave Giuliani The Ukraine Portfolio And Boxed Out Diplomats, Sondland Says

 Ambassador Gordon Sondland says he was directed by President Trump to talk to Rudy Giuliani about Trump's concerns over Ukraine, bypassing normal foreign policy channels.

-That "disappointed him," he says — but even as he went along, he also was kept out of Trump's strategy to pressure Ukraine to investigate the family of former Vice President Joe Biden.
+That "disappointed him," he says — but even as he went along, he was kept out of Trump's strategy to pressure Ukraine to investigate the family of former Vice President Joe Biden.

-Sondland says he didn't know about it in real time and, for example, the account he received of Trump's now-famous phone call with Ukraine's president did not mention Trump's request about Biden.
+Sondland says that he didn't know about it at the time and that for example, the account he received of Trump's now-famous phone call with Ukraine's president did not mention Trump's request about Biden.

-Sondland suggests that he and others later appear to have pieced the scheme together around the time when it became clear that Trump had frozen military assistance to Ukraine.
+Sondland suggests that he and others later appear to have pieced the scheme together around the time it became clear that Trump had frozen military assistance to Ukraine.

 Sondland released his written testimony as he appeared behind closed doors before three House committees under a subpoena on Thursday.